India is home to more than 800 D2C brands, and most of them are witnessing a spike in demand during the pandemic-induced lockdowns this year

 FMCG giants such as Johnson & Johnson, Himalaya, Hindustan Unilever, ITC, Lakme and others, which have dominated the Indian market for decades, are now challenged by young startups like Mamaearth, The Moms Co, Bey Bee, Azah, Nua and Pee Safe, among others.

-What’s more, popular beauty brands such as Revlon and Lotus took around 20 years to reach the INR 100 Cr revenue mark, but new-age brands like Mamaearth and Sugar took four and eight years, respectively, to cross the same milestone.
+What’s more, popular beauty brands such as Revlon and Lotus took around 20 years to reach the INR 100 Cr revenue mark, but new-age brands like Mamaearth and Sugar took four, to cross the same milestone.

 India’s D2C market is estimated to reach $100 Bn by 2025, according to Inc42 Plus’ recently released — The Rise Of India’s D2C: Market Landscape And Trends Report, 2021.
 The report delves deep into the emerging D2C landscape, market opportunity and finds what is driving the revenue in this sector.